 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 As a result, when you open an account, we will ask for your name, permanent street address, date of birth, and social security or taxpayer identification number.
 If you are opening the account in the name of a legal entity (e.g., partnership, limited liability company, business trust, corporation, etc.), you must also supply the identity of the beneficial owners.
 Addresses containing a P.O.
 Box only will not be accepted.
 We may also ask for other identifying documents or information.
+You may purchase or redeem shares by calling your financial institution.
 If you do not provide the information, we will not be able to open your account.
 In the rare event that we are unable to verify your identity as required by law, we reserve the right to redeem your account at the current NAV of fund shares.
 You will be responsible for any losses, taxes, expenses, fees, or other results of such a redemption.

-You may purchase or redeem shares of the funds on any business day by calling your financial intermediary.
-Additional information on purchasing or redeeming shares through your financial intermediary can be found below under "Transactions through Financial Intermediaries."
+You may purchase or redeem shares of the funds on any business day through your financial intermediary.
+Additional information on redeeming shares through your financial intermediary can be found below under "Transactions through Financial Intermediaries."